Skip to footer content

 $vbLabelText $csharpLabel

-This code loads a pre-designed template, maintains all existing formatting, and populates specific cells with new data.
-The DecimalValue property ensures numerical data retains proper formatting.
-Formula cells automatically recalculate when adjacent data changes, preserving the template's computational logic.
-Learn more about working with Excel formulas in IronXL.
+This code loads a pre-designed template, maintains all existing formatting, and populates specific cells.
+The DecimalValue property ensures numerical data retains proper currency or decimal formatting.
+Formula cells automatically recalculate when the adjacent data changes, so the template's computational logic stays intact.

 Input